yaxarat/SES-Android-Workshop/instructions/step-by-step/2 - Login UI/README.md

+# Login UI
 ## Login Screen UI
 This section covers building the login screen's UI.
-In Android, UIs were written alsmot exclusively in XML directly or by using a visual editor.
-However, the newest and definetly the standard way moving forward is to use Jetpack Compose.
+In Android, UIs were written almost exclusively in XML directly or by using a visual editor.
+However, the newest and definitely the standard way moving forward is to use Jetpack Compose.
 Jetpack Compose is a declarative way to write UI codes using Kotlin.
 Besides being simpler, it has many other advantages you can read about [here](https://developer.android.com/jetpack/compose).
-Or if you want to dig deeper into the subjet, Google also offers [a pathway program](https://developer.android.com/courses/pathways/compose).
+Or if you want to dig deeper into the subject, Google also offers [a pathway program](https://developer.android.com/courses/pathways/compose).

-### Composable functions
+## Composable functions

-Jetpack Compose is built around composable functions.
-These functions let you define your app's UI programmatically by describing its shape and data dependencies.
+Jetpack Compose makes it much easier to design and build your app's UI.
+Composable functions are the basic building block of Compose.
+A composable function is a function that takes some input and generates what's shown on the screen.
+For more information about composables, take a look at the [Compose mental model documentation](https://developer.android.com/jetpack/compose/mental-model).

 To create a composable function, just add the `@Composable` annotation to the function name, like so:
 ```kotlin
 @Composable
 fun LoginEditText() { ... }